WillemVanCaspel/PRISM/README.md

 # PRISM

 This repository contains the source code for the Primitive Equations In Spectral coordinates Model (PRISM) tidal and planetary wave model.
-The fortran77 source code is organized in the /source directory, while useful Python scripts for input and output processing are located in the /pyscripts directory.
+The core Fortran77 code is organized in the /source directory, while useful Python scripts for input and output processing are located in the /pyscripts directory.

 PRISM has been used primarily for the simulation of upper atmospheric global-scale waves.
-Key features are its 3-dimensional background atmosphere nudging capabilities, and its flexible specification of thermal and gravitational tidal forcing terms.
+Key features are its 3-dimensional background atmospheric nudging capabilities, and its flexible specification of thermal and gravitational tidal forcing terms.

-The current version of the model has been tested to run using the gfortran compiler, but past versions have also been compiled using the xxx compiler.
-Commands specific to running the model using gfortran (e.g., compiler flags) are described in source/runmod.sh file.
-Running the auxiliary .py scripts requires Python 3+ to be installed along with the list of dependencies described in the pyscripts/dependencies.txt file.
+The current version of the model has been tested using the gfortran compiler, but past versions have also been successfully compiled using the xxx compiler.
+Commands specific to running the model using gfortran (e.g., compiler flags) are included in the source/runmod.sh file.
+Running the auxiliary .py scripts requires any version of Python to be installed, along with the dependencies described in pyscripts/dependencies.txt.

-Once the configuration file source/input.ini has been set up, the model can be run using the following set (in sequence) of commands:
+Once the configuration file source/input.ini has been set up, the model can be run using the following set of commands:

 - make clean
 - compile